bayesimpact/french-job-suggest/README.md

 This repository contains all the code that we use to generate the data.
 You can use it to create your own Algolia base if you wish.

-We download the ROME data from Pôle Emploi, then clean it up and transform the CSV to JSON before uploading it to Algolia.
+We download the ROME data from [Pôle Emploi](http://www.pole-emploi.org/informations/open-data-pole-emploi-@/view-category-25799.html) (click [here](https://api.emploi-store.fr/api/docs/romeopen/REF_ROME_CSV/1/RefRomeCsv.zip) to download the data), then clean it up and transform the
+CSV to JSON before uploading it to Algolia.

 To run it you will need the API key that has the following rights `addObject,